quxiaofeng/dkhrs.ml/dpl.md

 It is empirically found that the proposed DPL algorithm converges rapidly.
 Fig. 2 shows the convergence curve of our algorithm on the AR face dataset [24].
 One can see that the energy drops quickly and becomes very small after 10 iterations.
 In most of our experiments, our algorithm will converge in less than 20 iterations.

+## 3 Experimental Results ##

+Omitted.
+Check [the original paper](http://papers.nips.cc/paper/5600-projective-dictionary-pair-learning-for-pattern-classification.pdf) if you need.

+## 4 Conclusion ##

+We proposed a novel projective dictionary pair learning (DPL) model for pattern classification tasks.
+Different from conventional dictionary learning (DL) methods, which learn a single synthesis dictionary, DPL learns jointly a synthesis dictionary and an analysis dictionary.
+Such a pair of dictionaries work together to perform representation and discrimination simultaneously.
+Compared with previous DL methods, DPL employs projective coding, which largely reduces the computational burden in learning and testing.
+Performance evaluation was conducted on publically accessible visual classification datasets.
+DPL exhibits highly competitive classification accuracy with state-of-the-art DL methods, while it shows significantly higher efficiency, e.g., hundreds to thousands times faster than LC-KSVD and FDDL in training and testing.